 12.1 Environmental policy To what extent are environmental concerns effectively taken into account in both macro- and microeconomic terms?
 This question seeks to assess the extent to which externalization of costs or inadequate time horizons are avoided or restrained by environmental regulation.
-In macroeconomic terms, you should determine whether tax and energy policies take ecological goals and measures into account (e.g. promotion of renewable energies, CO 2 reduction goals).
-In microeconomic terms, you should establish whether the government sets incentives for environmentally sound consumption and investments to households and companies.
-Please use the Environmental Performance Index as a quantitative guidepost and consider that a deeply engrained awareness of the environment or nature in society may serve as a functional equivalent.
-Quantitative Reference Indicators: Environmental Performance Index Environmental concerns are effectively taken into account and are carefully balanced with growth efforts.
+In macroeconomic terms, you should determine whether tax and energy policies take environmental goals and mea- sures into account (e.g., promotion of renewable energies, CO reduction goals).
+In microeconomic terms, you should establish whether the government sets incentives for environmentally sound consumption and investments to house- holds and companies.
+Please consider that a deeply engrained awareness of the environment or nature in society may serve as a functional equivalent.
+Environmental concerns are effectively taken into account and are carefully balanced with growth efforts.
 Environmental regulation and incentives are in place and enforced.
 Environmental concerns are taken into account but are occasionally subordinated to growth efforts.
 Environmental regulation and incentives are in place, but their enforcement at times is deficient.
-Environmental concerns are taken into account but are occasionally subordinated to growth efforts.
-Environmental regulation and incentives are in place, but their enforcement at times is deficient.
 Environmental concerns receive only sporadic consideration and are often subordinated to growth efforts.
 Environmental regulation is weak and hardly enforced.
 Environmental concerns receive no consideration and are entirely subordinated to growth efforts.
 12.2 Education policy/ R&D To what extent are there solid institutions for basic, secondary and tertiary education, as well as for research and development?
-This question seeks to assess: whether education policy is successful in delivering high-quality education and training whether research and development receive effective support from the government When answering this question, your focus should not be on expenditures alone, but also on the quality and competitiveness of the education system and the research sector.
-Please also consider: the structure of funding and knowledge providers (public, private, international cooperation) the output of the educational and developmental efforts: enrollment rates, literacy rates, percentage of people with higher education, number of patent applications etc. Quantitative Reference Indicators: UN Education Index \cdot Public expenditure on education \cdot R&D expenditure Education policy ensures a nationwide system of high-quality education and training, and the re- search and technology sector is dynamic and competitive.
+This question seeks to assess: • whether education policy is successful in delivering high-quality education and training whether research and development receive effective support from the government When answering this question, your focus should not be on expenditures alone, but also on the quality and competitiveness of the education system and the research sector.
+Please also consider: the structure of funding and knowledge providers (public, private, international cooperation) the output of the educational and developmental efforts: enrollment rates, literacy rates, percentage of people with higher education, number of patent applications etc. Quantitative Reference Indicators: UN Education Index $\cdot$ Public expenditure on education $\cdot$ R&D expenditure Education policy ensures a nationwide system of high-quality education and training, and the research and technology sector is dynamic and competitive.
 Investment in education and training is clearly above average (more than 6% of GDP) as is investment in research and development (more than 2.0% of GDP).
 Education policy ensures a nationwide system of sound education and training, and the research and technology sector is fairly advanced.
 Investment in education and training is average (from 4% to 6% of GDP) as is investment in research and development (1.5% to 2.0% of GDP).
 Education policy contributes to a system of education and training which is sub-standard, with quali- tative deficits in secondary and tertiary education and insufficient school enrollment.
 Research and development is deficient.
 Investment in education and training is rather low (from 2% to 4% of GDP) as is investment in research and development (less than 1.5% of GDP).
 There are only basic levels of institutions for education, training and R&D. School enrollment is low, and the illiteracy rate is high.
 Investment in education and training is very low (below 2% of GDP) as is investment in research and development (below 0.5% of GDP).